monofuel/distributedSystems/README.md

   - you can change the architecture by holding a CPU in hand and shift right clicking
   - or you can change your open computers config to default to 5.3

+- open computers defaults to `filesystem.bufferChanges=true` which means data commited to disk in Minecraft may not be commited on the real physical drive.

 # Naming

 - snake_case for variables/functions